 After students practice summarizing, draw students’ attention to various differences and similarities amongst the animals depicted in the book.
 Ask a few students to interact with the projectable to highlight relevant details about those characteristics.

 Then, you distribute the Venn diagram that helps students organize details about similarities and differences between the sea dragon and the flying dragon.
 Students fill it out with text evidence that they discussed, and to conclude the whole class lesson, you review the Venn diagram with students while interacting with particular passages from the projectable book.

 Small Group Activities

-While conducting the Guided Reading session, other students form small groups of 4 and use Discussion Cards to continue exploring Wonders of Nature.
+While conducting the small group session, other students form small groups of 4 and use Discussion Cards to continue exploring Wonders of Nature.
 Students collaborate to answer questions about author’s purpose, cause and effect, main idea and details, and consider why there are so many different and unusual animals in the world.